 - ensuring there is enough light in their home and workspace

 - taking breaks when using a screen or following the 20-20-20 rule

 - asking about contact lenses or glasses suited to their screen use

 - using an antiglare screen and positioning it so that the eyes are comfortable, for example looking slightly downward

 - wearing polarized sunglasses when outside or while driving

-Most cases of itchy eyes at night are not serious and are easy to treat.
-People who experience eyestrain and allergic reactions can often prevent them occurring by avoiding activities or substances that trigger itchy eyes.
+People who experience eyestrain and allergic reactions can often prevent these from occurring by avoiding activities or substances that trigger dryness or itching.